DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "None, but Jeanne is yet to return back though?"

 "If thee are uncertain then why not contact her over that communication device?
-Both Jeanne with Fairin and thee are free to do as you will."
+Both Jeanne with Farin and thee are free to do as you will."

 The girl who was now standing looked at him.